aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ### Step 1: Check prerequisites

 - The sample requires AWS SAM CLI, you can find installation instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 If you use [AWS CloudShell](https://aws.amazon.com/cloudshell/) or [AWS Cloud9](https://aws.amazon.com/cloud9/), SAM is already preinstalled.
 - If you plan to deploy an example for Node.js decoder, please ensure that Node.js 12.x is installed.
-Otherwise please disable the deployment of Node.js examples.
+Otherwise, please disable the deployment of Node.js examples.

 ### Step 2: Deploy the sample for a simulated decoder in your AWS account

 Please perform the following steps to deploy a sample application:

-1. Check out this repository on your computer
+1. Clone this repository on your workstation

     ```shell
     git clone https://github.com/aws-samples/aws-iot-core-lorawan
-    cd aws-iot-core-lorawan/integration/transform_binary_payload
+    cd aws-iot-core-lorawan/transform_binary_payload
     ```

 2. Perform the following command to build the SAM artifacts: